Celebrate National Men’s Health Week

 Men’s Mental Health

-Mental health is health too!
+Mental health is health too and should be celebrated during Men’s Health Week!
 The stigma of this type of care is gone, and people are now openly sharing their mental health journeys.
 There is no shame in speaking to a professional to help you shake those blues away.
 Know the signs of stress, and reach out to others if you’re feeling isolated.
 You can also read our article about being your own mental health advocate here.

 Did you know that being tidy has mental health benefits?
 Take time this week to declutter.
 Whether it’s the garage, a closet, or even just a countertop — clearing your living space helps clear your mind.
 Plus, the act of cleaning counts as exercise, so it’s a two-for-one task!